-Are normal diaper creams safe for cloth diapers?
-What are the best cloth diaper safe creams?
+Are your typical diaper creams cloth diaper friendly?
+What are the best cloth diaper rash creams on the market?

 Now that you’ve bitten the proverbial bullet on cloth diapers, you have to be careful with your investment.